ovcarj/appeer/README.rst

 appeer
 ===========================

 (Experimental) code for scraping scientific journals to get statistics on the length of peer review.
-Currently, only `RSC <https://www.rsc.org/>`_ analysis is implemented.
+Currently, only `RSC <https://www.rsc.org/>`_ analysis is being implemented.

 **Usage**

 A JSON file containing article URLs can be easily generated using `Publish or Perish <https://harzing.com/resources/publish-or-perish>`_.
-For an example JSON, check ``PoP.json``.
+For an example JSON, check ``examples/PoP.json``.

 Article HTMLs are downloaded from the URLs stored in the JSON using: